jrhomburger/LocalAncestryPipeline/README.md

 specified on the pcamaskrefpanel.
 Suggestions for creative ways to link the two together are appreciated.***
 * geneticmap: location of the geneticmap files.
 Replace the individual chromosome number with NNN. for example, if we have the first chromosome map specified as path/geneticmapchr1b36.txt, then specify path/geneticmapchrNNNb36.txt
+* chrom: Give a list of chr x,y,z (no spaces) will run only those chromosome numbers
+* exclude_inds: file with each line a sampleID.
+These sample IDs will be excluded from PCAMask output
+* exclude_sites: file with each line a locus ID.
+These loci will be excluded from PCAMask output
+* append: appends an extension on the filtered PCAmask output files.
+Useful for telling different quality filters apart.
+* logfolder: specifies a path for log files

+### Program Filters ###

 * maxthreads: max number of threads for each instance of singleChrRFMix.py.
 Default is 1.
 * qsub: if 'True', it will use qsub.
 If anything else or omitted, will run locally.
 * windowsize: RfMix window size, in centimorgans, default is 0.2